Reinventing Socialism: a risky business for French left

 While acknowledging the need to rein in borrowing at some point, they argue that, with unemployment rooted at 10 percent and economic growth below 1.0 percent, to pursue deficit cuts now is to betray the left-wing principle of helping the needy.

-Moreover, the repeated hints Valls is dropping about the need to free up France's heavily regulated labour market take aim at some of the proudest achievements of the French Left.
+Moreover, the repeated hints Valls is dropping about the need to free up France's heavily regulated labor market take aim at some of the proudest achievements of the French Left.

 "This is a question of social justice," said Paul, the legislator.
 "Let's not underestimate the points of discord."